microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

 First, make sure you have this sample open in your editor.

-This sample needs can be configured with only the `FhirServerUrl` to start.
+This sample needs to be configured with only the `FhirServerUrl` to start.
 You can configure this either in Visual Studio or by using the command line.

 ### Command Line